Entanglement Routing over Networks with Time Multiplexed Repeaters: Memories with infinite storage lifetime

 When $k=1$ and the consumers are oriented along the diagonal, the dynamic protocol outperforms the static protocol for $p<1$.
 For this specific orientation, the dynamic protocol naturally maps over the same paths as those chosen by the static paths algorithm, unless those links do not exist.
 However, unlike the static protocol, the dynamic protocol is able to adapt when there are failed links.
 When $p=1$, the static and dynamic protocols perform equally well.
 This behavior is consistent regardless of the distance between consumers.

-As $k$ increases however, a region emerges in $p, q$ space, shown in Fig. \ref{fig:No Dec, Static vs Dyn}, where the static protocol outperforms the dynamic protocol.
+As $k$ increases however, a region emerges in $p, q$ space, shown in Fig.~\ref{fig:No Dec, Static vs Dyn}, where the static protocol outperforms the dynamic protocol.
 This behavior stems from the additional ordering that the static path protocol introduces, so that it is able to more efficiently use successful entangled links than the dynamic protocol.
 The static path protocol does better when $p$ is large, but the exact size and shape of this region depends on $k$ and the distance between consumers.
 As the distance between consumers grows, the static protocol performs better for lower $p$ values.

 When $k=1$ and the consumers are not oriented along the diagonal, there already exists a region in $p,q$ space where $p$ is large where the static protocol outperforms the dynamic protocol.
 This is because when consumers aren't along the diagonal, the dynamic protocol doesn't always choose the most efficient paths.
 Thus there exists a value $p$ that is large enough that the ability to reroute paths is less useful than the directness of the paths provided by the static path protocol.
 When $q=1$ the length of a path no longer matters, as all BSMs are deterministic.
 However, there still exists a range of values of $p$ where the static protocol does better, showing that the dynamic protocol not only chooses longer paths, but also makes decisions that do not result in continuous paths between consumers.
-As $k$ increases, the quantity $p_{\text{eff}}$ defined in Eqn. \eqref{p_eff} increases, explaining why the borders shift to lower $p$ values.
+As $k$ increases, the quantity $p_{\text{eff}}$ defined in \eqref{p_eff} increases, explaining why the borders shift to lower $p$ values.

-With the condition explained in Appendix B, the dynamic protocol does better for a larger range of values assuming the consumers are along the same column when compared to other off diagonal orientations.
 When $k>1$ and the Manhattan distance is fixed, the border separating the regions where the dynamic protocol does better from where the static protocol does better occurs at lower $p$ values for the column orientation and higher $p$ values for diagonal orientation.
 The border for other angles falls between these two cases.

 When $k>1$ and the angle is fixed, the border shifts to lower $p$ values as the Manhattan distance is increased.
 The larger distance between consumers requires more successful BSMs.
 The ability to reroute is not as important, so static paths do better since they are chosen to minimize the number of these BSMs.
 As $q$ goes to one however, the difference in path lengths does not matter as much, explaining why the borders appear to tilt diagonally upwards.